yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 If you want to retain the Metabase application logs you can do so by publishing then to an S3 bucket of your choice.
 Here's how:

 - On your Metabase Elastic Beanstalk environment, click on the `Configuration` link in the navigation bar on the left side.
-You will be taken to a page with a number of boxes containing different configuration options for your environment.
-Click on the `Edit` button next to `Software`
+On the configuration page, click on the `Edit` button next to `Software`.
 - Scroll down and then check the box under S3 log storage
 ![EB Enable Log Rotation](images/EBEnableS3LogRotatoin.png)
 - Click `Save` in the bottom right corner.